Two Important Greek Words in the Bible: Logos and Rhema

 The Greek word rhema

-Both logos and rhema are crucial to our Christian life.
-God uses His logos Word to speak His rhema word to us.
-And God’s living, instant speaking always corresponds with and never contradicts His written Word.
+We don’t want to be misled.
+It’s vitally important for us to realize that God uses the logos to speak rhema to us.
+God’s instant word always corresponds with and never contradicts His written Word.

 Do you need help understanding the Bible?